underko/AKS-Project/README.md

-# AKS-SDN
+# AKS-Project
-AKS SDN project
+AKS SDN Semestral Project

 Libraries used in the project:
 - graphstream 1.3 (http://graphstream-project.org/download/)